RyanCocking/DeepLearning-DLBCL/README.md

 tensorflow-gpu requires the appropriate versions of CUDA and cuDNN depending on your system.

 The preprocessing code was developed and tested in a Linux subsystem and the learning code in an Anaconda environment (Spyder), both in Windows 10.

+## Running

+Set directories and constants in `parameters.py` and `dl_parameters.py` (soon to be merged)

+To generate images, run `python main.py gene_name` with either ABC or GCB as the argument

+To populate datasets and train a model, run `python learning.py`